Description of kconfig Language

 This entry can have the following options:

-The formal syntax is as follows, where config_name is a non-quoted capitalized string consisting of letters, numbers and underscores, config_options are listed above and described in the Options section. those options indented by one level.
+The formal syntax is as follows, where config_name is a non-quoted capitalized string consisting of letters from the English alphabet, numbers, and underscores, config_options are listed above and described in the Options section.
+Those options are indented by one level.

 config ::= "config" + config_name + config_options